holmes-inputcheck/holmes-spartan/README.md

 ```
 python3 start_spartan_bench.py
 ```
-This will require your local machine to remain connected to Terminal for around 3 hours to finish all the benchmarking
+This will require your local machine to remain connected to SSH for around 3 hours to finish all the benchmarking

 2b.
 Or you can ssh into the AMI instance, and then run a screen.
 Then, you can run the tests on the cluster without being actively connected over SSH.
 ```